adriancho91s/ai-sudoku-solver/README.md

 # Sudoku Solver

-This is a Python program to solve Sudoku puzzles.
+This is a Python program to solve Sudoku puzzles, with CSP approach and depth-first search.

 ## Installation